seqan/seqan/manual/source/Tutorial/DataStructures/Indices/IndexIterators.rst

 The repeat can also be identified by the triple (i,j,\|r\|).
 A maximal repeat is a repeat that cannot be extended to the left or to the right, i.e. s[i-1]≠s[j-1] and s[i+\|r\|]≠s[j+\|r\|].
 A supermaximal repeat r is a maximal repeat that is not part of another repeat.
-Given a set of strings s1, ..., sm a MultiMEM (multiple maximal exact match) is a substring r that occurs in each sequence si at least once and cannot be extended to the left or to the right.
+Given a set of strings :math:`s_1, \dots, s_m` a MultiMEM (multiple maximal exact match) is a substring r that occurs in each sequence :math:`s_i` at least once and cannot be extended to the left or to the right.
 A MUM (maximal unique match) is a MultiMEM that occurs exactly once in each sequence.
 The following examples demonstrate the usage of these iterators: